 By Andrea N. Giancoli, MPH, RD

 There seems to be headlines weekly, sometimes even daily, about new research regarding the gut microbiome, gut microbiota and the connection to a variety of health outcomes.
+Here are details of a recent study.

 Why the gut microbiome matters:

 Cognition, mental health, cardiovascular health, weight management, diabetes development, bone status, digestive health, immune health, nutrient status, and more have been tied to the health of the gut and its microbiota makeup.
 Lifestyle factors such as smoking, exercise, stress, body weight, and of course, diet and food choices can all impact the composition of the gut microbiota for better or worse[i].
-As nutrition professionals, it is essential for us to better understand how dietary choices can affect the gut microbiome, and in turn, how they are correlated to better or poorer health outcomes.
+As nutrition professionals, it is essential for us to better understand how dietary choices can affect the gut microbiome, and in turn, how they correlate to better or poorer health outcomes.

 Study reports prunes appear to favorably impact the gut microbiome:

-Lachnospiraceae have previously been shown to be effective immunomodulators that maintain the gut epithelial barrier,ensuring nutrients can pass through the gut and not toxins, and may protect against the progression of inflammatory bowel disease via anti-inflammatory activity[iii].In short, the Lachnospiraceae enriched by prunes may be involved in producing anti-inflammatory short chain fatty acids and the phenolic metabolites from prunes that participate in immune regulation, facilitating favorable health outcomes from sustained prune consumption in postmenopausal women.
+Lachnospiraceae have previously been shown to be effective immunomodulators that maintain the gut epithelial barrier, ensuring nutrients can pass through the gut and not toxins, and may protect against the progression of inflammatory bowel disease via anti-inflammatory activity[iii].In short, the Lachnospiraceae enriched by prunes may be involved in producing anti-inflammatory short chain fatty acids and the phenolic metabolites from prunes that participate in immune regulation, facilitating favorable health outcomes from sustained prune consumption in postmenopausal women.

 More to come: